MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/baseline-migration-guide/optimize-and-transform.md

 * [Resize a Windows VM](/azure/virtual-machines/windows/resize-vm)
 * [Resize a Linux virtual machine using Azure CLI](/azure/virtual-machines/linux/change-vm-size)

-Partners can utilize the Partner Center to review the usage
+Partners can use the Partner Center to review the usage.

 * [Microsoft Azure VM sizing for maximum reservation usage](/partner-center/azure-usage)